fuzzzer/matrices/README.md

 /*
- * This program contains class matrices,
+ * This jar file contains class "matrices",
  * which does various kinds of operations on matrices in a form of double[][]
  * this class contains some public and private methods,
  * public methods are key methods they do the main operations about matrices